KonanAI-LLC/aoip.ai/eval/README.md

 1. Download the server_side code on the cluster head node
 2. Run `./cluster-setup-env.sh`.
 Optionally run `./enh_setup.sh` to setup the environment for the enhancement model.
     * test your installation by running `python -m voip_eval.MultipleEvaluation` under the `server_side` directory

+# Run Evaluation
-3. Setup AWS profile on the cluster head node using `aws configure`
+1. Setup AWS profile on the cluster head node using `aws configure`
-4. submit slurm job scripts
+2. submit slurm job scripts
     1. prepare all file ids from s3 bucket in a txt file. split if too long using `./split_txt.sh [txt_file] [chunk_size]`
     2. This script implements a simple sleeping mechanism to submit array jobs to slurm queue in order not to crash the slurm scheduler.
     ```